abhisheksaha94/AirbaseAssignent/README.txt

 NOTE:
-Please change the path of Chrome Driver in testFlow.properties to match the local system version of chrome driver.s
+Please change the path of Chrome Driver in testFlow.properties to match the local system version of chrome driver.

+You can also see the Task 1 assignment under Task1 folder